FirelyTeam/firely-docs-firely-server/getting_started/binary.rst

 ==================

 .. note::
-	Firely Server can run on all operation systems that support .Net.
-If your OS does not support .Net or if you want to use Docker, please look at the :ref:`use_docker` section.
+	Firely Server can run on all operation systems that support .NET Core.
+If your OS does not support .NET Core or if you want to use Docker, please look at the :ref:`use_docker` section.

 If you want to start using the standard Firely Server in your local environment, follow the steps on this page to install